-The client’s feet need to be secured using ankle and/or toe straps, “ankle huggers,” or shoe holders with straps to maintain contact with the footplate and activate the dynamic footrests.
-Otherwise, the feet may simply move off of the footplate during movement.
+The client’s feet need to be secured using ankle and/or toe straps, “ankle huggers,” or shoe holders with straps to maintain contact with the footplate and activate the Dynamic Footrests.
+Otherwise, the client's feet may simply move off of the footplate during movement.
 Some clients may push directly downward on the footplate and activate the telescoping feature.
 More often, however, extension at the knees results in rotation which is captured by both the telescoping and elevating features together.
 In order to move the dynamic component through this arc, force must be maintained on the footplate itself.
 Extension frequently leads to the feet moving in front of the footplates instead.

 It is important that the client’s feet remain in good contact with the footplate.
 An “ankle hugger” type support keeps the feet generally on the footplate, but allows movement of the foot.
-When the client extends at the knee, they will move within the limitations of the ankle hugger and less force will be translated into the dynamic component.
-Shoe holders with straps ensure that the most force is translated to the dynamic footrests.
+When the client extends at the knee, they will move within the limitations of the ankle hugger and less force will be translated into the Dynamic component.
+Shoe holders with straps ensure that the most force is translated to the Dynamic Footrests.